 Essentials tools for homemade pizza include a pizza stone/pizza pan and a wooden pizza peel.
 I currently use this Lodge cast iron griddle and am quite happy with it, but it’s slightly too small, making sliding the pizza onto it a bit tricky.
 I actually prefer this 14-inch Lodge baking pan, but it’s slightly too big for my oven.
 Well, I’m sure I will keep trying more pizza pans until I find a perfect one…

-If you give this pizza a try, don’t forget to let me know what you think.
+If you give this chicken pizza a try, don’t forget to let me know what you think.
 It is one of our most favorite summer pizzas.
+You can check out more summer gathering recipes here.

 More Recipes for Dinner